Monday, 3 July 2023

 Then Bill Potts came.
 And I'm a believer! 🎵

-+ The Doctor actually loses this one for once – as much as humanity puts itself in harm’s way through tampering with viruses, as much as Bill consigns us all to be slaves, its the Doctor who mucks this one up by not telling anyone about his sight and refusing to let anyone else more expendable go to save the day.
+POSITIVES + The Doctor actually loses this one for once – as much as humanity puts itself in harm’s way through tampering with viruses, as much as Bill consigns us all to be slaves, its the Doctor who mucks this one up by not telling anyone about his sight and refusing to let anyone else more expendable go to save the day.
 It’s all part of the ‘God complex’ that killed the 10th Doctor too.
 The end of the episode, when the Doctor’s facing certain death (because even his future regenerations are all trapped and will die like him) is on an emotional par with other moments when the Doctor gets it wrong like ‘Planet Of The Spiders’ ‘Earthshock’ and ‘Waters Of Mars’.
 No other series does this with their heroic frontman with super powers, none.
 I mean, can you imagine one of the Marvel superhoeres going ‘sorry guys, my spider web’s at the cleaners so I just condemned us all to a fiery grave’?
 Or The Borg defeating Captain Picard not through their power and might but through, say, tennis aces?
+(I still say his first name is Bjorn).
 Or Darth Vader winning on ‘Star Wars’ (‘Luke I am your father – go to your room, you’re grounded!)
-This here, this is what DW is all about – a super hero who isn’t always super and isn’t always a hero but who is the most human and frail of all alien crusaders whose just trying to do his best over and over in a universe that doesn’t always let him.
-Like all the best shock-horror DW moments it makes you wonder ‘if they can do that, then what can they possibly do next?!’
+This here, this is what Dr Who is all about – a super hero who isn’t always super and isn’t always a hero, but who is the most human and frail of all alien crusaders whose nevertheless trying to do the right thing in a universe that doesn’t always let him.
+Like all the best shock-horror Dr Who moments it makes you wonder ‘if they can do that, then what can they possibly do next?!’

-- It would have been nice to have had just a little throwback to last week’s episode.
+NEGATIVES - It would have been nice to have had just a little throwback to last week’s episode.
 I mean, what happened to the ‘Extremis’ book?
 Is that all back in a parallel universe that didn’t exist?
 And if so how far back does it go – to the start of the story?
-The start of the series?
+The start of the modern series?
 The time war?
 ‘An Unearthly Child’?
 Are people still dying in that universe assuming they’re alive?
 Is it any of it real at all?
 What’s the Pope got to say about the mucking around of timelines?
 There’s no doubting Steven Moffat’s intelligence or the clever way he can spin his scripts in different directions to keep fans on their toes, but sometimes it feels as if his scripts are building to a huge emotional climax only to reach a fork in the road where he goes ‘ooh shiny!’ and then completely ignores everything that came before it in favour of something else, only to end up abandoning that too.
+Make that triple for a three-parter written by different writers.
 It’s frustrating enough in single episodes but in three parters it really does mean that this story struggles to hold your interest as you’re going ‘the what now?’ instead of just enjoying the story.
-Last part ‘Lie Of The Land’ tomorrow!

 No comments: